milesilab/BioRssay/README.md

 ![](unnamed-chunk-1-1.png)

+***For a comprehensive tutorial on the package, go to
+<a href="https://milesilab.github.io/BioRssay/" class="uri">https://milesilab.github.io/BioRssay/</a>
-***For a comprehensive tutorial on the package, navigate to “Get started” where all the functions and usage is explained with ample examples.***
+and navigate to “Get started” where all the functions and usage is explained with ample examples.***

 **Installation**